 Disorders that may lead to Eisenmenger syndrome include

-Because birth defects of the heart are usually diagnosed and treated promptly, Eisenmenger syndrome is becoming less common in the United States.
+Because birth defects of the heart are usually diagnosed and treated promptly, Eisenmenger syndrome is becoming less common.

-Symptoms include a bluish color of the skin (cyanosis), fainting, shortness of breath during activity, fatigue, and chest pain.
+Symptoms include a bluish color of the skin (cyanosis), widening and swelling of the fingernails or toenails (clubbing), fainting, shortness of breath during activity, fatigue, and chest pain.
 Other symptoms may develop, depending on which birth defect causes Eisenmenger syndrome.